vmsmith/Intuitive-Statistics/README.md

 #### Probability vs Statistics

-The two are related, but not the same.
-If I had to try to capture the difference in one or two lines, it would be this:
+The two are related, but they are not exactly the same.
+If I had to try to capture the difference in one or two lines, it would be something like this:

-Statistics is, in a certain sense, backwards looking.
+* Statistics is, in a certain sense, backwards looking.
 Data has been collected, and from it things are said.

-Probability is, in a certain sense, forward looking.
+* Probability is, in a certain sense, forward looking.
 You are trying to predict the likelihood of events.

 That's a huge generalization, and some people will take issue with it, but I think it's good enough for this discussion.

 #### Types of Statistics

-There are different types of statistics: descriptive, inferential, and predictive come immediately to mind.
+There are different types of statistics.
+Descriptive statistics, inferential statistics, and predictive statistics come immediately to mind.
+Some might add diagnostic statistics, prescriptive statistics, and one or two more.
+The three I mentioned are probably the most common, and it's good to know the differences among them.

-Descriptive statistics basically takes a population and describes it.
+*Descriptive statistics* basically looks at an entire group (a "population") and describes it.
+That entire group might be all the students at a university, where a descriptive statistic might be, "54% of the student body is female, and 46% of the student body is male."
+Or, "The average age of the student body is 23 years and 4 months."
+Or, "The average family income of the student body is

-Inferential statistics basically takes samples of a population and tries to make inferences about the overall population from which the sample was drawn.
+*Inferential statistics* basically takes samples of a population and tries to make inferences about the overall population from which the sample was drawn.
+This often happens when it's too difficult to get data from each and every element of the population.

-Predictive statistics takes samples, and tries to predict things that might be outside the sample range.
+*Predictive statistics* takes samples, and tries to predict things that might be outside the sample range.

-Again, huge generalization, but good enough for now.
+Again, these are big generalizations, but good enough for now.

 #### Types of Probability